-Mr. Wong Ka Wai (王加威), aged 41, is the chief financial officer and company secretary of the Group.
+Mr. Wong Ka Wai (王加威), aged 43, is the chief financial officer and company secretary of the Group.
 He was appointed as our chief financial officer and company secretary in 1 May 2017.
 He is responsible for overseeing the Group's financial and banking management and company secretarial work.
 Mr. Wong graduated from the City University of Hong Kong with a bachelor of business administration in accountancy in November 2001 and is currently a member of the Association of Chartered Certified Accountants.
-Mr. Wong has also obtained a bachelor of laws from the University of London in August 2007.
-Prior to joining the Group, Mr. Wong has over 10 years of experience in the tax and accounting field.
+Mr. Wong has also obtained a bachelor of laws from the University of London in August 2007.Prior to joining the Group, Mr. Wong has over 10 years of experience in the tax and accounting field.
 From September 2001 to May 2004 and from April 2005 to July 2006, Mr. Wong was employed as the tax consultant of KPMG.
 From July 2006 to January 2008, Mr. Wong was the senior accountant in the tax department of Ernest & Young and was subsequently transferred to the tax department of the Shanghai office as manager until May 2010.
 From November 2010 to September 2011, he was the manager of BASF East Asia Regional Headquarters Limited, a chemical company principally engaged in chemicals, glues, and electronic chemicals.
 From November 2011 to December 2012, Mr. Wong was employed as a manager of the individual tax business unit in PricewaterhouseCoopers.
 From January 2013 to March 2017, Mr. Wong was a chairman of Jai Dam Distribution (Hong Kong) Co.
 Ltd, a company principally engaged in distributorship of a European fashion and jewellery brand, and was responsible for business development and management of a French jewellery brand in China region.
 From February 2017 to June 2017, Mr. Wong was an independent non-executive director of Green International Holdings Limited (listed on the Main Board of the Stock Exchange: stock code: 2700).
 Mr. Wong is an independent non-executive director of Jujiang Construction Group Co., Ltd. (listed on the Main Board of the Stock Exchange: stock code: 1459) since August 2015.
+Since May 2022, Mr. Wong has been an independent non-executive director of Wenling Zhejiang Measuring and Cutting Tools Trading Centre Company Limited (listed on the Main Board of the Stock Exchange: stock code: 1379).